Tradipitant

 Tradipitant (VLY-686 or LY686017) is an experimental drug that is a neurokinin 1 antagonist.
 It works by blocking substance P, a small signaling molecule.
 Originally, this compound was owned by Eli Lilly and named LY686017.
 VLY-686 was purchased by Vanda Pharmaceuticals from Eli Lilly and Company in 2012.
-Vanda Pharmaceuticals is a U.S. pharmaceutical company that as of November 2015 only has three drugs in their product pipeline: tasimelteon, VLY-686, and iloperidone.

 Indications

 Pruritus

 It is being investigated by Vanda Pharmaceuticals for chronic pruritus (itchiness) in atopic dermatitis.
 In March 2015, Vanda announced positive results from a Phase II proof of concept study.
 A proof of concept study is done in early stage clinical trials after there have been promising preclinical results.
 It provides preliminary evidence that the drug is active in humans and has some efficacy.

 Alcoholism

 VLY-686 reduced alcohol craving in recently detoxified alcoholic patients as measured by the Alcohol Urge Questionnaire.
 In a placebo controlled clinical trial of recently detoxified alcoholic patients, VLY-686 significantly reduced alcohol craving as measured by the Alcohol Urge Questionnaire.
 It also reduced the cortisol increase seen after a stress test compared to placebo.
 The dose given was 50 mg per day.